-Concepts of null hypothesis, alternative hypothesis, critical region, two types of errors, level of significance and power of a test Neyman -Pearson Lemma for testing a simple null hypothesis against a simple alternative and examples in the case of Binomial, Poisson Exponential and Normal (for mean with known S.D.) distribution.
+Testing of Hypothesis: Concepts of statistical hypotheses, null and alternative hypothesis, critical region, two types of errors, level of significance and power of a test.
+One and two tailed tests.
+Neyman - Pearson's lemma.
+Examples in case of Binomial, Poisson, Exponential and Normal distributions.